jonschipp/ISLET/README.md

 Make IT training a smoother process... <br>

-A container system for teaching Linux based software with minimal participation and <br>
+A container based system for teaching Linux based software with minimal participation and configuration effort.
+ISLET supports running many different training environments concurrently and has a plugin system for extending functionality.
-configuration effort.
-The participation barrier is set very low, students only need an SSH client.
+The participation barrier is set very low, students only need an SSH client to connect to ISLET.

 ![ISLET Screenshot](http://jonschipp.com/islet/islet.png)